wazuh/wazuh-documentation/source/user-manual/registering/index.rst

 .. meta::
   :description: Learn more about the different methods that can be used to register agents against the Wazuh manager.

 The Wazuh agent registration process enables Agent-Manager communication, which requires a pre-shared key to be available on both sides.
-This key is used to establish an encrypted and authenticated communication channel by using ``AES algorithm``, allowing the manager to receive data collected by the agent.
+This key is used to establish an encrypted and authenticated communication channel by using `AES algorithm <https://wazuh.com/blog/benefits-of-using-aes-in-our-communications/>`_, allowing the manager to receive data collected by the agent.

 .. note::